 Brown’s consulting firm, New Civic Works, founded in 2001, has engaged public and institutional clients in greening facility and infrastructure capital programs.
 Clients have included the New York Power Authority, the State University of New York at Buffalo, Salt Lake City, Utah, and the City of New Haven.
 Increasingly her applied research addresses these issues in emerging economies as well.

-As a former design director and Assistant Commissioner at New York City's Department of Design and Construction, Hillary Brown, FAIA founded its Office of Sustainable Design in 1996.
-She was co-author and managing editor of both the City of New York High Performance Building and Infrastructure Guidelines, and co-author of the USGBC’s State and Local Green Building Toolkit.
+As a former design director and Assistant Commissioner at New York City's Department of Design and Construction, Hillary founded its Office of Sustainable Design in 1996.
+She conceived and was co-author and managing editor of both the City of New York High Performance Building and Infrastructure Guidelines, and co-author of the U.S. Green Building Council’sState and Local Green Building Toolkit.

 Hillary received her M. Arch at the Yale University School of Architecture and her B.A. at Oberlin College.
 She is a frequent speaker, moderator and keynoter.
-She has given well over one hundred presentations, nationally and internationally, over the last 15 years.
-Her first book, Next Generation Infrastructure: Principles for Post Industrial Public Works (Island Press 2014) has been widely acclaimed.
-A subsequent book, Infrastructural Ecologies: Alternative Development Models for Emerging Economies, was published by MIT Press, Spring 2017.
+She has given well over one hundred and fifty presentations, nationally and internationally, over the last 20 years.

 Current CV is visible below.